Dunati/AoC2024/README.md

     treb7uchet
 - expected: 281
   part: 2
-  input_file: part2.txt #If the inline text is a problem due to size, formatting or escaping, you can set a relative path to a file here
+  input_file: part2.txt # If the inline text is a problem due to size, formatting or escaping, you can set a relative path to a file here
 ```

 Setup:
 The only setup which should be required is to save your AoC session token so that puzzle inputs can be dowloaded:

-1. 1.
-Log in to Advent of Code
+1. Log in to Advent of Code
 2. Right click the page and click "inspect"
 3. Navigate to the "Network" tab
 4. Click repoad